surajtikoo/datadog-gameday/EmployeeREADME.md

 | logging.level.org.hibernate.SQL           | DEBUG                               |
 | server.port                               | 8085                                |

-3. Make sure the AWS Lambda Function has **access to all necessary ressources** in AWS, e.g. CloudWatch
-4. The interface is good to go!

 #### Swagger End point to directly test the application with all the endpoints.
 http://localhost:8085/employees/swagger-ui.html

-if you don't have access to the swagger via the brower you can use the linux commands.
+if you don't have access to the swagger via the brower you can use the linux commands to see the API Endpoints which is there for each files

 ### Commands to execute the API's using the linux/Unix Machine